partysnack/Hello-world/README.md

 # Hello-world
 First project in github
 This is my first change in github.
-I am trying to figure out how to code so I can make money on the road.
+Just trying to figure this thing out :)